one-acre-fund/uptime-kuma-create-maintenance/README.md

 - `api-key` (required): The API key for accessing the uptime kuma API.
 - `monitor-id` (required): The ID of the monitor to add to the maintenance.
 - `maintenance-name` (required): The name of the maintenance.
-- `start-time` (required): The start time of the maintenance in ISO 8601 format.
-- `end-time` (required): The end time of the maintenance in ISO 8601 format.

 ### Outputs